theochem/procrustes/docs/usr_doc_protein_align.rst

 the coordinates,  computation of the covariance matrix and finding the optimal rotation matrix.
 When translation is a mandatory operation, the problems evolves into a rotational Procrustes problem.

-We will use the human deocyhemoglobin X-ray crystal structure as an example (PDB ID: 2HHB).
+We will use the human deocyhemoglobin X-ray crystal structure as an example (PDB ID: 2HHB) which was inspired by the example in https://biomolecularstructures.readthedocs.io/en/latest/kabsch/.
 The structure is of cyclic - C2 global symmetry, where chain A (magenta) and chain C (green) are hemoglobin (deoxy) alpha chains, and chain B and D are hemoglobin (deoxy) beta chains.

 .. _lable: